sennler/nro/README.md

 # nro
 A fork of the FreeDOS Unix-like utility "NRO".
+Plans for the future include porting some version of troff for typesetting.

 Additions: A set of basic macros, "MERP.NRO", aims to make NRO source files more concise.
 To see how to use the MERP macro set, consult MERP1DOC.MAN in the MACRO directory.